csc-training/hip-programming/hipfort/hiprand/README.md

 In the end there is one more step, counting the points inside the circle `(x^2+y^2<1)`.
 For this, first the arrays `x_d` and `y_d` are transfered from GPU to CPU.
 This is done as well similarly as in  the [saxpy](../saxpy/hip) example.

-**Optional task** When the size of the problem is very large a simple step like counting the points can take a large amount of time.
+**Optional Bonus task** When the size of the problem is very large a simple step like counting the points can take a large amount of time.
 In the last (optional) tasks one should offload to GPU the final loop:
 ```
     do i = 1, n